 Driving whilst pregnant

-Men might not understand what it’s like to be pregnant, but I’m sure we can all sympathise with what difficulties it can bring sometimes.
-One area that seems to arise quite often, is taking your driving lessons whilst pregnant.
+Men might not understand what it’s like to be pregnant, but we can sympathise with the difficulties that it can bring sometimes.
+One question that seems to arise quite often, surrounds taking your driving lessons whilst pregnant.
 I have however, taught many pregnant ladies in the past, some just weeks before their actual due date.
 Many pregnant women are usually unsure if it’s legal to take driving lessons and the test whilst pregnant.
 There is no law stating at what point you should stop learning or take a driving test.
 As long as you feel comfortable and safe.
 Keep calm and carry on.

 Here’s some pointers to help answer your questions.